couchbaselabs/GrocerySync-Android/README.md

 * Hit "Finish"
 * In Package Explorer, navigate to AndroidGrocerySync/src
 * Right-click com.couchbase.grocerysync package, choose "Run as .." / "Android Application"
+* If the emulator shows a lock icon, hit fn + uparrow to unlock it.

+This should start an Android device emulator and start the GrocerySync app.

 ## Point it to a custom DB